 - The class size numbers were run on November 1, 2023 and reflect one point in time.
-There is movement throughout the first months of school, especially at the conclusion of the first grading period. - 99% of elementary classes are at or below the planning factor. - 95% of middle school core classes are at or below the planning factor. - 75% of high school core classes are at or below the planning factor.
+There is movement throughout the first months of school, especially at the conclusion of the first grading period. - 99% of elementary classes were at or below the recommended maximum class size. - 97% of middle school Science, Math, and Social Studies classes were at or below 27; 87% of middle school ELA classes were at or below 24. - 76% of high school Science, Math, and Social Studies classes were at or below 27; 64% of high school ELA classes were at or below 24.